 - The awardee will receive a letter stating the allowed amount and appropriate information on which PeopleSoft chartfields to charge if their department is handling the Travel Authorization.

 The board reserves the option to offer more or less than the amount requested by the applicant.

-At least twice a year, normally the start of the Spring (for spring/summer travel) and Summer semesters (for fall/winter travel), the board will call for applications for travel awards.
-Everyone who has instructed at two or more club-organized events in the prior 2 years will be eligible to apply for an award.
+At least twice a year, normally during the Spring (for spring/summer travel) and Fall semesters (for fall/winter travel), the board will call for applications for travel awards.
+Everyone who has taught (as an instructor or a helper) at two or more club-organized events in the prior two years is eligible to apply for an award.
 (This includes any Software Carpentry or Data Carpentry workshop at UF that occurred prior to the organization of the UF Carpentries Club.)
-Applicants may request either a $250 or a $500 award depending on their needs.
+Applicants may request up to a $500 award depending on their needs.

 Evaluation of applications

-Before calling for applications, the board will select three members who will not be submitting applications to form an evaluation committee and will decide on the number of travel awards to be made.
-Each application will be evaluated independently by each committee member using the following rubric to obtain a score out of ten points:
+Before calling for applications, the board will select three members who will not be submitting applications to form an evaluation committee.
+Each application will first be anonymized by a board member not on the evaluation committee, and then evaluated independently by committee members using the following rubric to obtain a score out of ten points: